jkitsao/tyr/README.md

 Tyrr doesn't require any additional configuration files.
 It leverages the `package.json` and `tyr.lock` files to manage project dependencies seamlessly.

-## Contributing

-Tyrr is an open-source project, and we welcome contributions from the community.
-If you encounter any bugs or have suggestions for improvements, please feel free to submit a pull request on the [GitHub repository](https://github.com/jkitsao/tyr).

-## Feedback and Support

-For feedback, suggestions, or support inquiries, don't hesitate to reach out to us via GitHub Issues or contact us via email at kitsaojackson22@gmail.com.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.

 # Additional Improvements

 - `Dependency Management:` Support for updating, removing, and listing dependencies.